Ayehu/custom-activities/SharePoint/SharepointUpdateSiteOwner/README.md

 Fields to be set in the activity.

-**InstanceURL** 	- The Sharepoint base URL
+**InstanceURL** 	- The SharePoint base URL

-**Site**			- Sharepoint Site to set the new owner.
+**Site**			- SharePoint Site to set the new owner.
 If it's the root website, then leave it empty.

-**UserName**		- Username used to login in admin panel of Sharepoint instance.
+**UserName**		- Username used to login in admin panel of SharePoint instance.

-**Password**		- Password used to login in admin panel of Sharepoint instance.
+**Password**		- Password used to login in admin panel of SharePoint instance.

 **UserLogonName** 	- User full login name as defined in the Domain or Azure Active Directory.